 URL format: Queues are addressable using the following URL format:

 The following URL addresses a queue in the diagram:

 Storage account: All access to Azure Storage is done through a storage account.
-See Azure Storage Scalability and Performance Targets for details about storage account capacity.
+For information about storage account capacity, see Scalability and performance targets for standard storage accounts.

 Queue: A queue contains a set of messages.
-All messages must be in a queue.
-Note that the queue name must be all lowercase.
+The queue name must be all lowercase.
 For information on naming queues, see Naming Queues and Metadata.